-- fixed remuneration should be fair and should be based on the scale and complexity of the role and should reflect performance requirements and expectations attached to the role; - any performance-based remuneration should be linked to clear targets aligned with the issuer's performance objectives (including non-financial goals which have been identified by an issuer as integral to its strategy), and appropriate to its risk profile and values; and - equity-based remuneration schemes should be carefully designed to support a long term approach and not promote undue risk taking.
+- fixed remuneration should be fair and should be based on the scale and complexity of the role and should reflect performance requirements and expectations attached to the role; - any performance-based remuneration should be linked to clear targets aligned with the issuer's performance objectives (including non-financial goals which have been identified by an issuer as integral to its strategy), and appropriate to its risk profile and values; and - equity-based remuneration schemes should be carefully designed to support a long term approach and not promote undue risktaking.

 An issuer should disclose how its executive remuneration arrangements aligns with its strategy and performance objectives and should disclose generic eligibility and vesting hurdles for any long-term incentive scheme that forms part of its remuneration arrangements.
+The disclosure need not disclose the precise details of targets (as such targets may be commercially sensitive), so long as sufficient information is provided to inform investors as to the type of performance hurdle that applies (e.g. it is based on shareholder return, operational performance or qualitative factors).

-For non-executive directors:
+For non executive directors:

-- Invols of fixed fees should reflect the time commitment and responsibilities of the role; - there should not be performance based remuneration as it may lead to bias in decision making; equitybased remuneration is generally acceptable for non-executive directors.
+- levels of fixed fees should reflect the time commitment and responsibilities of the role; - there should not be performance based remuneration as it may lead to bias in decision making; equity-based remuneration is generally acceptable for non-executive directors.
 Such directors may receive securities as part of their remuneration to align their interests with the interests of other security holders; and - retirement payments should not be provided other than superannuation.